 Current retirement plan balance

-The current taxable amount you have in your retirement plan.
+The current tax-deferred amount you have in your retirement plan.

 Hypothetical annual rate of return